ebzzry/ebzzry.github.io/src/fallacies.md

 > are vile creatures, and they must be punished!”

-The speaker assumed that just because he experienced one such incident in his life before, he concluded that all homosexuals molest children, and that must be treated with contempt and disgust.
+The speaker assumed that just because he experienced one such incident in his life before, he concluded that all homosexuals are despicable, and that they must be treated with contempt and disgust.

 ## Sweeping generalization